Real effective potentials for phase transitions in models with extended scalar sectors: Introduction

 The simplest scalar extension of the SM adds one gauge singlet scalar.
 For a $\mathbb{Z}_2$ symmetric scalar a tree-level potential barrier is excluded between the electroweak minimum and an additional minimum with a non-vanishing singlet vacuum expectation value (VEV) \cite{Espinosa:2011ax}, while thermal effects are generally too weak to strongly affect the thermally generated symmetry breaking.
 In these extensions a strongly first order phase transition is only possible if the singlet VEV vanishes in the $T=0$ broken phase (see e.g.~Ref.~\cite{Curtin:2014jma,Ghorbani:2020xqv} for a real singlet and Ref.~\cite{Katz:2014bha} for a complex one).
 Hence, baryogenesis is ruled out if the second VEV is also nonzero.
 Nevertheless, leptogenesis is still possible in such models if heavy neutral leptons (HNLs) exist.
 For example, in the superweak extension of the SM (SWSM) \cite{Trocsanyi:2018bkm} the HNLs are the right-handed neutrinos, which receive their masses from the finite VEV of a singlet scalar through the BEH mechanism.
 To study such scenarios of leptogenesis, we have to find the critical temperatures of the phase transition of the model.

 In quantum field theory the effective potential is the relevant tool for thermodynamic calculations and the study of phase transitions.
-Obtained as a Legendre transform of the generating functional, it is convex, infrared (IR) finite, and real\footnote{In field theory the imaginary effective potential is usually associated with the decay of the metastable vacuum \cite{Coleman:1985rnk}, which does not concern our study.}.
+Evaluated at homogeneous field configuration from the Legendre transform of the generating functional, it is convex, infrared (IR) finite, and real\footnote{In field theory the imaginary effective potential is usually associated with the decay of the metastable vacuum \cite{Coleman:1985rnk}, which does not concern our study.}.
 Some functional approaches used to compute the effective potential indeed satisfy these expectations \cite{Wipf:2021mns}.
-However, the effective potential obtained by loop expansion at a fixed order is not convex in general \cite{Jackiw:1974cv}.
+However, for models with non-convex (double-well) classical potentials the effective potential obtained by loop expansion at a fixed order is not convex in general \cite{Jackiw:1974cv}.
 Additionally, beyond leading order the effective potential is complex for small field values, and even worse, in the presence of massless modes it becomes infrared divergent starting at three-loops (and its derivatives already at lower loops \cite{Ford:1992mv, Martin:2014bca}).
-In this case the elimination of IR divergences from the effective potential can be achived by resummation of the Goldstone self-energy \cite{Martin:2014bca,Elias-Miro:2014pca}.
+In this case the elimination of IR divergences from the effective potential can be achieved by resummation of the Goldstone self-energy \cite{Martin:2014bca,Elias-Miro:2014pca}.
 In the SM the calculation of the effective potential was carried out recently at two-loop \cite{Ekstedt:2020abj} and even at three-loop order \cite{Ekstedt:2020abj,Martin:2013gka, Martin:2017lqn, Espinosa:2017aew}.
+Furthermore, the infrared instabilities can also be treated with dimensional reduction, where the heavy modes in the theory are integrated out and the problematic low energy theory is studied nonperturbatively on the lattice \cite{Kajantie:1995dw,Kajantie:1995kf}.
+For recent applications of the method in scalar extensions of the SM see Refs.~\cite{Schicho:2021gca, Niemi:2021qvp}.